Posted on

 That’s where we come in.
 In this guide, I break down the criteria of the healthiest cutting boards.
 We’ll compare the top materials in safety, eco-friendliness, ease of cleaning, and more.
 These include natural wood, rubber, epicurean, silicone, bamboo, plastic, and glass.

-Then, I’ll offer practical advice based on experience and expert opinions for cutting board maintenance and top brand picks.
+Then, I’ll offer practical advice based on experience and expert opinions for cutting board maintenance and top brand picks for the safest materials.

 Let’s dive in!